-Since 2014, the Sustainable Cultural Heritage Through Engagement of Local Communities Project (USAID SCHEP) has worked with partners throughout Jordan to promote a community-first approach to the sustainable preservation, management, and promotion of cultural heritage resources.
+Since 2014, the Sustainable Cultural Heritage Through Engagement of Local Communities Project (USAID SCHEP), implemented by the American Center of Oriental Research (ACOR), has worked with partners throughout Jordan to promote a community-first approach to the sustainable preservation, management, and promotion of cultural heritage resources.

 Local communities are the primary stakeholders and beneficiaries of our programming.
 SCHEP helps communities around archaeological sites harness the potential of their cultural heritage resources (CHRs) to create opportunities for education, employment and economic development.